HogChain1/HogChain1/README.md

 - 👋 Hi, I’m @HogChain1
-- 👀 I’m interested in web3, DeFi, and how to contribute to open source code
+- 👀 I’m interested in web3, DeFi, contributing to open source code
-- 🌱 I’m currently learning IT in college and smart contracts in my spare time
+- 🌱 I’m currently learning ISYS in college and smart contracts in my spare time
 - 💞️ I’m looking to collaborate on smart contracts and web3 development
 - 📫 How to reach me ... surfinbird12@proton.me
 - 😄 Pronouns: ... n/a
 - ⚡ Fun fact: ...
+Cucumbers taste better when they are pickled

 <!---
 HogChain1/HogChain1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.